Install and activate Beaconry

 4. Activate the license

 Go to Beaconry → Dashboard.
 The top card prompts for your license key.
-Paste the polar_li_* key from the Polar receipt and click Activate.
+Paste the key from your purchase receipt and click Activate.
+The dashboard switches from "Inactive" to "Active".

-Beaconry calls the Polar API once, validates the key, caches the result and switches the dashboard from "Inactive" to "Active".
 Activation is per-site, not per-WordPress-network.
 Your tier (Solo / Studio / Agency) determines how many production sites the same key can activate.
+Dev and staging activations are unlimited on every tier.

 Power user: if you prefer keeping the key out of the database, define BCNR_LICENSE_KEY in wp-config.php.
 The constant overrides whatever is stored in wp_options.